AtlasInsideCorp/UTMStackDatasourceAS400/README.md

 If you are using docker, the Servers.json file must be inside the folder mapped to the volume.

+**Note:** If you have more than one configuration file under `local_storage` folder, the last modified by date, will be taken, but, we recommend that you have only one configuration file to avoid configuration issues.

 #### Structure of Servers.json
 The `Servers.json` file holds all servers of type AS400, that you need to extract logs from, and must have th following structure: